-Stay abreast of Climate Change and human rights activism, and learn where we can make a difference.
+Stay abreast of Climate Change and human rights activism, and learn where you can make a difference.

 DoveTales Call for Submissions

-DoveTales, a publication of Writing for PeaceWriting for Peace is now accepting submissions for our 2015 “Nature” edition of DoveTales, An International Journal of the Arts.
+DoveTales, An International Journal of the Arts, is now accepting submissions for our 2015 “Nature” edition.
 Read our guidelines and submit here.

-Check out our 2015 Young Writers Cntest!
-To date, Writing for Peace has received entries from young writers with a passion for peace from 24 countries.
-Go to www.writingforpeace.org to meet our previous winners and learn about our wonderful panel of judges: Antonya Nelson, fiction; Stephen Kuusisto, poetry; and Steve Almond, nonfiction.
+Check out our 2015 Young Writers Contest!
+Writing for Peace has received entries from young writers with a passion for peace from 24 countries.
+Go to www.writingforpeace.org to meet our previous winners and learn about our prestigious panel of judges: Antonya Nelson, fiction; Stephen Kuusisto, poetry; and Steve Almond, nonfiction.
 Read the full guidelines here.

 The 2014 DoveTales, “Contrast” Edition is now available for purchase.
-The issue is themed “contrast” and includes the beautiful black and white photography of Writing for Peace Artist-in-Residence Paula Dawn Lietz, as well as the 2013 Young Writers Contest winners, and the following contributors:
+The “Contrast” edition includes the beautiful black and white photography from Writing for Peace Artist-in-Residence, Paula Dawn Lietz, as well as the 2013 Young Writers Contest winners, and the following contributors: